Home Chemistry Acids Nitric Acid

 KNO3 + H2SO4 → HNO3 + KHSO4

+Industrially, the production of pure nitric acid (molar mass or molecular weight = 63 g/mol) happens by heated ammonia with a suitable catalyst (Ostwald process).
 Ammonia undergoes different types of oxidation reactions under various conditions.
 For example, in the air, ammonia reacts but little to form nitrogen.
 In pure oxygen, it burns to form nitrogen and water.

-It passed into warm water or soluble under pressure to yield a 60 percent dissolved solution of nitric acid.
 Commercially available concentrated HNO3 is 98 percent concentrated.
 Fuming HNO3 contains additionally dissolved NO2 with a yellow colour.

-Properties of nitric acid
+Properties of Nitric Acid

 Pure HNO3 is a colourless liquid.
 The pure or concentrated aqueous solutions of nitric acid have the properties of photochemical decomposition with a very high dielectric constant, a good ionizing solvent for electrolytes.
-It is a powerful oxidizing agent for oxidation.
+It is also a powerful oxidizing agent for oxidation.

 Properties of nitric acid (HNO3)